axibase/atsd-use-cases/workshop/WebGL.md

 ![](images/threejs_barchart_cpu.png)

-> Loading ATSD data requires HTTP server.
-In this example we use SimpleHTTPServer from Python
+> Loading ATSD data requires an HTTP server.
+For this example we'll use SimpleHTTPServer from Python.

 1. Create a folder for your project

-2. Download from [threejs.org](https://threejs.org) and unpack THREE.js.
+2. Download the required volume [threejs.org](https://threejs.org) and unpack THREE.js.
 Copy `build/three.min.js` to your project folder.

 3. Create `index.html` file at your project folder.
 ```html